-As a child I would always dread doing sport, every time I would finish a game of netball I’d have to walk out in front of everyone to leave the building and would hear the comments, some to my face and some whispered: “look at how red she is” or “why are you so embarrassed” and I never had the answers!
+As a child I would always dread doing sport, every time I would finish a game of netball they would look.
+They would then leave the building and would hear the comments, some to my face and some whispered: “look at how red she is” or “why are you so embarrassed” and I never had the answers!

-It wasn’t until I was older I started looking into why and came across the skin condition Rosacea.
+It wasn’t until I was older I started looking into why , I came across the skin condition Rosacea.

-Rosacea can come in many different shapes and forms and effects people differently often called the “red faced disorder”.
+Rosacea can come in many different shapes and forms.
+It effects people differently often called the “red faced disorder”.
 As I’ve just spoken about you can see the Rosacea can effect people not only physical but emotionally too!

-People often think that at first they have sunburn or acne or just very sensitive skin ( which is part of the condition).
-People are also unaware that it can effect not only your face but the skin anywhere.
+People often think that at first they have sunburn or acne or just very sensitive skin.
+Lots of people are also unaware that it can effect not only your face but anywhere.
 I often get a very red chest which can come on at any time and people assume its a flush.

 “Twice as many women as men are affected by this condition but symptoms are generally more severe in males: individuals between the ages of 30-50, with fair skin, blue eyes and from Northern Europe tend to be most at risk.”

-I wear make up to hide mine and constantly finding products to cure or help my Rosacea but have failed every time!
+I wear make up to hide mine.
+And am constantly finding products to cure or help my Rosacea but have failed every time!

-We spoke about there is no one cream that can cure this for me however will help with the symptoms.
+We spoke about there is no one cream that can cure this.
+However will help with the symptoms.
 She wasn’t able to guarantee that I could get rid of it and its something I will have to work on and eliminate bit by bit.
-I suppose for me its liking comparing it to being wheat intolerant, you have to eliminate foods before finding out what’s bad for you!
+For me its liking comparing it to being wheat intolerant.
+You have to eliminate foods before finding out what’s bad for you!